When looking to buy a car, it's only natural to wonder just how much you could be entitled to borrow to help fund the purchase.

 You don't want to put yourself - or your family - in a position where you don't have the money to afford other luxuries such as holidays or home improvements because your car is taking up a bulk of your budget.

-Rather than choosing a specific make and model beforehand, have a think about what you actually want out of your car.
+Rather than choosing a specific make and model beforehand, think about what you actually want out of your car.

 Create a list of its most ideal features and go from there.
 You may find that everything you want is in a make of car that you hadn't even considered.